Marculonis21/Marculonis21/README.md

 ### Hi there 👋 What about me?

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on (really not up to date xD)
   - Python Gym Mujoco walking robots with Genetic Algs
   - C# Raymarching engine
   - Small 2D pixelart style game in Unity